orbeon/orbeon-forms-doc/configuration/troubleshooting/database-logging.md

        url="jdbc:p6spy:mysql://localhost:3306/orbeon?useUnicode=true&amp;characterEncoding=UTF8"/>
    ```

 5. Restart Tomcat or the application server you're using.
 Check that no error messages show on the console, `catalina.out`, or equivalent with your setup.
-If none show and Orbeon Forms starts properly, run `tail -f spy.log` in a terminal window, or equivalent on your operating system, and check that as you access, say, the Form Builder summary page, SQL statement are properly being logged.
+If none show and Orbeon Forms starts properly, run `tail -f spy.log` in a terminal window, or equivalent on your operating system, and check that as you access, say, the Form Builder Summary page, SQL statement are properly being logged.

 ## See also